etapm/potential-enigma/README.md

 ## Installation

 To use this application, the user needs to clone the repository from GitHub and install Node.
 Additionally, the application depends on both the file system and inquirer modules.
 Review the code on the GitHub repository by visiting the [GitHub Repository](https://github.com/etapm/readme-generator).
-Be sure to also check out the [Walkthrough Video](https://drive.google.com/file/d/1klgeEh6djU85q6Ag_gpEU2CvFWff_E1Z/view) to see the README generator in action.

 ## Usage